top of page

 Special Session at EMAC 2024:

-In our special session, we proposed co-responsibilization to address societal challenges and demonstrated the role relationship marketing theory and practice could play for this endeavor.
+In our special session, we introduced a relational perspective on responsibility for sustainable market behavior.
+Specifically, we proposed the concept of co-responsibility to address grand challenges and demonstrated the role that actionable co-responsibility initiatives could play in this endeavor.
 Through interactive small-group discussions with the session attendees, we assessed the potential of our theoretical proposition and identified fruitful research avenues for three different topic areas.

 Contributors: Andreas EggertLena Steinhoff, Katharina Kessing, Tobias Schaefers, Ina Garnefeld, Eva Böhm, David Woisetschläger